No. 1 Investment This Week For The Buy-And-Hold Investor Seeking High-Yielding Preferred Shares

 High dividend securities have been interesting over the last couple of months.
-Anworth Mortgage Asset Corporation (ANH) has had a preferred share in the buy range for a while now.
+Anworth Mortgage Asset Corporation (ANH) has had a preferred share in the Buy range for a while now.
 I hadn’t posted on it for a while because Annaly Capital Management (NLY), AGNC Investment Corp.
 (AGNC), and Capstead Mortgage Corporation (CMO) had better opportunities in their preferred shares.
 While pulling my price charts, NLY-F, AGNCN and CMO-E were all within the hold range.
-This left ANH-C as the one preferred share with a buy rating:
+This left ANH-C as the one preferred share with a Buy rating:

 ANH-C is the new preferred share pick for buy-and-hold investors looking for some additional income.